dewitt4/Cloud-Custodain/README.rst

    Scale out s3 scanning.

 Mailer
-   A reference implementation of sending emails to users to notify them.
+   A reference implementation of sending messages to users to notify them.

 TrailDB
    Cloudtrail indexing and timeseries generation for dashboarding